- Asia (A)

 The Low Countries collection gives researchers access to the most comprehensive array of historical resources for the history of the Netherlands, Belgium and Luxembourg outside the Netherlands.
 As well as having extensive holdings of primary sources, including series such as the Rijks Geschiedkundige Publicatiën and those published by the Academie Royale de Belgique, the collection has an assortment of archival guides and bibliographies.
 Also included within the collection is material on the Dutch empire and an expanding range of local Dutch and Belgian historical sources.

-The Portuguese collection covers the history of this country up to the second half of the 20th century.
+The Portuguese collection covers the history of this country up to the second half of the twentieth century.
 It includes all aspects of Portuguese history and sources on a wide variety of subjects.
+Despite its small size, its one of the most extensive collections of primary sources on Portuguese history in Britain.
+The Brazilian collection forms one of the largest sub-sections of the library's Latin American collection.

 Religious History (ER)